Chapter 1

 Trees were thought to have souls by the American Indian.
 He attributed their downfall because of

-The ancient Gauls (Celtic people in general) worshiped trees in certain forested areas and the Druid priests of ancient Celtic Briton held the mistletoe as sacred – a parasitic plant that grows on oak trees.
+the white man’s nondiscriminatory destruction of the forests which held spirits that protected all red men [19]The ancient Gauls (Celtic people in general) worshiped trees in certain forested areas and the Druid priests of ancient Celtic Briton held the mistletoe as sacred – a parasitic plant that grows on oak trees.
 Later Christians would use the former sacred plant in their celebration of Christmas, a holiday in remembrance of Christ’s birth.
 It has become a symbol of peace, love, and good luck.
 The trees, mountains, springs, and rivers were worshiped in the oldest religions of Asia as well.
 Almost everywhere, the Earth has been considered the Great Mother – where the term Mother Nature originated.
 This analogy exists even in the language terms of material and mater, as written by Aristotle.

 This brings us to the point in which there were forms of ancient goddesses of Earth – all who represented fertility, and makes up the major portion of early pagan religions.
 Each succeeding civilization may have taken over the land and the people changed the governments; but either diplomatically copied the mother goddess religions from the people they conquered or just introduced to the populace their view of the same deity.
 This is evident in the history of Greece, Turkey, Italy and ancient Europe.